Dr. Victoria Papa

 Fundamentals of Literary Studies 1: Reading & Imagination

 In my courses, I encourage students to regard learning as an ongoing process that allows room for risk and reward, vulnerability and achievement, challenge and ease.
-I prompt students to view the study of literature, visual art, and new media as a creative act in and of itself.
+I prompt students to view the study of literature, and visual culture as a creative act in and of itself.
 My syllabi feature 20th- and 21st-century authors and artists from a multitude of positionalities.
 My courses take an immersive approach to the study of literature and art: field trips to local museums, guest lectures, somatic activities, and collaborative course projects are common.

-I am the co-creator of CARE SYLLABUS—a public humanities and arts project developed in collaboration with MASS MoCA.
+I am the co-creator of CARE SYLLABUS—a public humanities and arts project focused on care, justice, and creative practice, developed in collaboration with MASS MoCA.

 "Embodied Haunting: Aesthetics and the Archive in Toni Morrison's Beloved" in Madness in Black Women's Fictions: Aesthetics of Resistance and the Practice of Diaspora.
 Ed.
 Caroline Brown and Johanna Garvey.
 London: Palgrave Macmillan (2017)